-- (viii) The weighted average duration of the defined benefit obligation for unfunded obligations is 11-12 years for the Group and the Company at the end of the reporting date (2022: 13-16 years for the Group and for the Company). - (ix) The defined benefit pension plan exposes the Group to actuarial risks, such as longevity risk, interest rate risk and market (investment) risk and salary risk.
+- and the Company at the end of the reporting date (2022: 13-16 years for the Group and for the Company). - market (investment) risk and salary risk.

-Longevity risk - The liabilities disclosed are based on the mortality tables PN00.
+Longevity risk - The liabilities disclosed are based on the mortality tables PNO0.
 Should the experience of the pension plans be less favourable than the standard mortality tables, the liabilities will increase.